Convolutional neural network: Neocognitron, origin of the trainable CNN architecture

 Several supervised and unsupervised learning algorithms have been proposed over the decades to train the weights of a neocognitron.
 Today, however, the CNN architecture is usually trained through backpropagation.

-The neocognitron is the first CNN which requires units located at multiple network positions to have shared weights.

-Convolutional neural networks were presented at the Neural Information Processing Workshop in 1987, automatically analyzing time-varying signals by replacing learned multiplication with convolution in time, and demonstrated for speech recognition.
+Fukushima's ReLU activation function was not used in his neocognitron since all the weights were nonnegative; lateral inhibition was used instead.
+The rectifier has become a very popular activation function for CNNs and deep neural networks in general.